andrewtryder/Weather/README.md

-I made this plugin because quite a few Weather plugins didn't work well and WunderWeather, which uses this API, is on their older XML api that they don't have documented anymore and, one would assume, will be depreciated at some point.
+I made this plugin because quite a few Weather plugins didn't work well and WunderWeather, which uses this API, is on their older XML api that they don't have documented anymore and, one would assume, will be deprecated at some point.

 ## Install